Tezeroth/VRMOBDESK-REFACTOR/README.md

 2. **Performance optimizations**: Improving performance across all platforms
 3. **Enhanced VR interactions**: Adding more immersive VR interactions

 The modular structure has been completed, making it easier to implement these features.
-See [Documentation/aug/MultiplayerPreparation.md](./Documentation/aug/MultiplayerPreparation.md) for details on the multiplayer implementation plan and [Documentation/aug/ModularStructure.md](./Documentation/aug/ModularStructure.md) for information about the modular code structure.
+See [Documentation/Docs/MultiplayerPreparation.md](./Documentation/Docs/MultiplayerPreparation.md) for details on the multiplayer implementation plan and [Documentation/Docs/ModularStructure.md](./Documentation/Docs/ModularStructure.md) for information about the modular code structure.
+For performance optimization details, see [Documentation/Docs/OptimizationSummary.md](./Documentation/Docs/OptimizationSummary.md).

 ## Contributing